-Do you really need to know everything about a property you are purchasing or renting?
+Do you really need to know everything about a property you are purchasing or renting in Indianapolis?
 Many tenants don’t think about the issue of a psychologically affected property until they hear a rumor.
-There is a broad set of circumstances that define these properties but in many cases, the facts may be different than the rumors.
+There is a broad set of circumstances that define these properties, but in many cases, the facts may be different than the rumors.

 The Rumor Gets Started

-We recently added a new property to our management.
-It is owned by a corporate client who obtained ownership in a bank sale.
+We recently onboarded a new property in Indianapolis.
+It’s owned by a corporate client who obtained ownership in a bank sale.
 The owner has never seen the property.
 Our normal process is to inspect, report back to the owner about the property, and determine what needs to be completed to prepare it for rent.

 Does This Rumor Have To Be Shared?